pinguluk/img-to-html/README.md

 ## TODO

-- Find a better way to implement background-color to reduce the file size
+- Find a better way to implement background style (color) for each element, to reduce the file size
 - Improve the width (and height) of a pixel, when the adjacent pixels are the same, in order to remove repetitive pixels and improve file size